Zimbabwe doctors protest over union leader's disappearance | Devdiscourse

 Mnangagwa's government has promised salary increases to public sector workers, but many say those rises are insufficient.
 Diplomats said they were monitoring whether authorities respect the people's right to protest peacefully.

-Some are sceptical since Mnangagwa was Mugabe's trusted lieutenant at times when the former president, who died this month, crushed dissent during his near-four decades in power.
+Some are skeptical since Mnangagwa was Mugabe's trusted lieutenant at times when the former president, who died this month, crushed dissent during his near-four decades in power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)